benrutter/zm/README.md

 Typing "zm some_dir" will transport you to that directory based on the logic of zoom.

+The code is minimal and will search quickly.
+This might not be a suitable tool for an *extremely large* filesystem, like some kinds of servers.

 ## Bonus! (moving up)

 *zm* will resolve `..3` to `../../..` to navigate you up several directories.
-So can be a handy way to move up several directories.